SrGMC/tu-aca-project/report/report.md

 ### Biasing Bits

-The use of the first $k$ bits as a bias is a feature that we have decided to include.
+The use of the first $k$ bits as a bias is a feature that we have included.
 Unlike the paper, where only the first bit is used as bias, we have decided to implement the possibility of increasing or decreasing this amount, to also check if it affects the results in any way.

 For this test, we have taken the best configuration in terms of table size and register size from the last tests, i.e. a table size of $32768$ entries and a history register size of $15$ bits.